Matt-Adventure-Ardeche/staffhandbook/docs/policies/fireflood.md

 There is a no-smoking policy in all Adventure Network buildings, marquees and accommodation.

 Materials that pose a high risk of fire are prohibited outside designated areas.
 This list includes but is not limited to:
-* Candles
+* Candles.
-* Gas, oil and fuel burners
+* Gas, oil and fuel burners.
-* Electric element heaters
+* Electric element heaters.
-* Incense sticks
+* Incense sticks.
-* Electric blankets
+* Electric blankets.
-* BBQs and Camp Fires
+* BBQs and Camp Fires.
 * Portable BBQs are prohibited at the property.
 * BBQs are restricted to designated areas only.
 * The use of campfires during the high season is limited to lighting for educational purposes and are closely monitored while lit.